Prospective budgeting for Semi-Annual Reporting (SAR) households

 • “Non-assistance” CalFresh households (i.e., not receiving welfare cash-aid) reporting income over 130% of the Federal Poverty Level (FPL); or changes in work hours for those without minor children and who are subject to the “ABAWD” rules.

-• Joint CalWORKs/CalFresh households must report when their income exceeds the Income Reporting Threshold (IRT), or other disqualifying factor (e.g., fleeing-felon status or a court determination of violation of parole or probation), as well as address changes.
+• Joint CalWORKs/CalFresh households must report when their income exceeds the Income Reporting Threshold (IRT), or other disqualifying factor (e.g., fleeing-felon status.

 • Benefits can also change mid-period if a household member is reported (in writing) as moving out of state; when a county imposes a penalty or sanction; or a member of the household is approved for benefits in another household.
 [MPP § 63-509(h)ACL 12-25, p.
 71.]
 If a child receiving CalFresh benefits is placed in foster care, however, the county should not remove the child in the midst of the SAR payment period, unless the child is aided in the foster-care household.
 [ACIN I-58-08.]